jborichevskiy/up-and-to-the-right/content/dense.md

 All of these habits tend to build on top of each other in a self-reinforcing upwards spiral of self-improvement.
 It's kind of magical.
 When everything is in alignment for me (sleep, fitness, diet, reflection, journaling, social life) I find my thoughts are clearer, I'm more motivated, I embody a more positive attitude, and am generally more fun to be around.
 It's not a coincidence.
 I'm extremely grateful I get to live in a society which at least offers the opportunity to develop these habits and this life structure.
 Unfortunately much of that ability comes down to money and flexibility - I hope someday everything I listed here is as accessible as our basic rights and freedoms.
 I would also like to see these methods and techniques taught in school - preferably in high school along with classes on personal finance management, filing taxes, and a deeper dive into our civic structures and responsibilities.

-2019-11-21: added in link to Why We Sleep rebuttal {#Healthy-Living}
+2019-11-21: added in link to Why We Sleep rebuttal
 ## 2019-09-08 - "Next Steps, 2019 Edition" - [back to top]({{< relref path="#post-titles-and-dates" >}})

 People have been asking me what I’m doing with my life, what my next steps are, where I’m going to be living, what my goals are, when I’m getting married, how many grandkids I’m going to have….
 I wish I could tell them - because I sure as hell don’t know.
 Life's really unpredictable.
 What I do have instead is a rough outline of what I hope to achieve over the next decade or so.
 Subject to change as I learn more about myself and the world - this post will be continuously updated and I hope to re-visit it every year or so.
 In some ways this is what I've been doing for a while privately with my goals - but I figure it might be a good time to make it public to better connect with others who might be interested in working together without requiring a caffeinated in-person spiel from me every time.